Scalingo/documentation/src/_posts/platform/app/2000-01-01-static-files-hosting.md

 As Scalingo provides [Multi Buildpack](https://doc.scalingo.com/platform/deployment/buildpacks/multi) support, you can combine the two environments needed to build your website.
-To achieve this, you can add a `.buildpacks` file at the root of your project, containing our Ruby Buildpack, and our NodeJS Buildpack:
+To achieve this, you can add a `.buildpacks` file at the root of your project, containing the Ruby Buildpack, and the NodeJS Buildpack:

 ```
 https://github.com/Scalingo/ruby-buildpack
 https://github.com/Scalingo/nodejs-buildpack
 ```

+{% note %}
-> The NodeJS Buildpack being used for running our website, it must come last !
+  The NodeJS Buildpack being used for running our website, it must come last !
+{% endnote %}

 The procedure is very similar to what we did before.
-But we will add a build task to our `package.json` file, which will build our Jekyll website, like this:
+But we will add a build task to our `package.json` file, which will build your Jekyll website, like this:

 ```json
 {